What’s the one fact marketers of all disciplines can all agree on? Ranking on search engines without adopting bad SEO tactics is challenging.

 Unless you can’t get the same content elsewhere, you wouldn’t put up with such a frustrating experience.

-Such ads are called intrusive ads.
+Such ads are called intrusive ads, and using them is a bad SEO practice.

 Image via Search Engine Land